Snap-In Dentures: How Implant-Supported Dentures Work

 Ideal Candidates

 Lower denture wearers frustrated with lack of retention are prime candidates.
 The lower jaw offers less surface area for suction, and gravity works against lower dentures.
 Even small amounts of bone loss make traditional lower dentures very unstable.
-Just two implants can transform the lower denture experience dramatically – this is often called the most cost-effective improvement in dentistry.
+Just two implants can change the lower denture experience dramatically - this is often called the most cost-effective improvement in dentistry.

 Patients with adequate bone volume but who want to avoid full-arch implants benefit from the middle-ground solution.
 Implant-supported dentures provide substantial stability improvement at roughly half the cost of fixed full-arch implants.
 You maintain the removable convenience while gaining the retention security implants provide.

-People who struggle with denture adhesive find implant-supported dentures liberating.
+People who struggle with denture adhesive find implant-retained dentures liberating.
 No more daily adhesive application, no taste issues, no concerns about adhesive failure during meals.
 The mechanical snap connection provides reliable retention without chemicals or pastes.

 Active individuals who want confidence during physical activities appreciate the security implant-supported dentures provide.
 Whether you’re exercising, playing sports, or simply living an active lifestyle, knowing your dentures won’t dislodge removes a constant worry.